 To better enhance employee welfare, we provide medical benefits, hospitalisation and personal accident insurance to employees.
 We have implemented a monthly incentive scheme to reward employees when the company meets the production and sales targets.
-Additionally, the Group gives educational support to 81 deserving children of employees who meet certain criteria.

 Employee Retention and Long Service Award